menuka400/FaceGuard-with-MTCNN-and-faceNet/README.md

 - **Sliding Window**: A fixed-size window moves over the image to detect objects.

 ### 4. **Face Embeddings & Similarity Calculation**
 Each registered face is represented as a vector.
-The system calculates similarity using **cosine similarity** or **Euclidean distance**.
+The system calculates similarity using **Euclidean distance**.

 - **Euclidean Distance Formula:**
   \[ d(A, B) = \sqrt{\sum_{i=1}^{N} (A_i - B_i)^2} \]